Mixed orthogonality graphs for continuous-time state space models and orthogonal projections

-where $\Gamma$ is a closed contour in the complex numbers that winds around each eigenvalue of $\BA^*$ exactly once.
-The transfer function even uniquely determines the function $\BFC^*\mbox{e}^{\BA^* t}\BB^*$, $t\in\R$, \citep[Lemma~3.2]{SC122}. \cite{KA80} provides in Lemma 6.3-8 that there exist $(k\times k)$-dimensional matrix polynomials $P(z)$ and $Q(z)$ such that
+where $\Gamma$ is a closed contour in the complex numbers that winds around each eigenvalue of $\Astar$ exactly once.
+The transfer function even uniquely determines the function $\Cstar\mbox{e}^{\Astar t}\Bstar$, $t\in\R$ \citep[Lemma~3.2]{SC122}. \cite{KA80} provides in Lemma 6.3-8 that there exist $(k\times k)$-dimensional matrix polynomials $P(z)$ and $Q(z)$ such that

-is a \textsl{coprime} right polynomial fraction description of the transfer function, which in turn means that the matrix $[P(z)^\top Q(z)^\top]^\top$ has full rank.
+is a \textsl{coprime} right polynomial fraction description of the transfer function, which in turn means that the matrix $[P(z) \:\: Q(z)]$ has full rank for all $z\in\C$.
 In Lemma 6.3-3 \cite{KA80} even gives a construction for such a decomposition.
 However, without any additional assumption, the coprime polynomials $P(z)$ and $Q(z)$ that satisfy \eqref{eq: coprime right polynomial fraction description} are not unique.
-Even if we assume additionally that $(\BA^*, \BB^*, \BFC^*)$ is minimal, resulting in $\deg(\det(P(z))=kp$ \cite[Theorem 17.5]{RU96}, then we can take any invertible matrix $S\in M_{k}(\R)$ such that the matrix polynomials $P(z) S$ and $Q(z) S$ also satisfy $H(z)= Q(z) S S^{-1} P(z)^{-1}$.
+Even if we assume additionally that $(\Astar, \Bstar, \Cstar)$ is minimal, resulting in $\deg(\det(P(z))=kp$ \cite[Theorem 17.5]{RU96}, then we can take any invertible matrix $S\in M_{k}(\R)$ such that the matrix polynomials $P(z) S$ and $Q(z) S$ also satisfy $H(z)= Q(z) S S^{-1} P(z)^{-1}$.